What is Perioral Dermatitis?

-What you should do when you have a PD flare up:
+What you should do when you have a Perioral dermatitis flare up:

 Another way to treat perioral dermatitis is to use topical probiotic skincare.
-Your skin is a HUGE organ (in fact the largest on your body) and it has a bacterial ecosystem just like your gut.
+Your skin is a huge organ and it has a bacterial ecosystem just like your gut microbiome.

 One of the triggers of perioral dermatitis is a change in bacterial skin concentrations and damage to the acid mantle.
 You can fight this process by directly applying probiotics right to your skin.